 The top Health Science master’s degree programs prepare students for careers in various health care and related roles.
-So you made the decision to continue on to graduate school and decided on the master’s degree in health science.
+So, you made the decision to continue on to graduate school and decided on a master’s degree in health science.

 Considering a career path in the healthcare industry will provide many promising career opportunities and open the doors to promotions and higher salaries, especially for health professionals already in the field.
 The Masters of Science in Health Science delivers the knowledge and skills needed to obtain advanced-level positions such as nurse practitioners, laboratory analysts, and radiology technicians.